nathan-v/aws_okta_keyman/CONTRIBUTING.md

 ## Code Style

-This project uses `pycodestyle` and `pyflakes` to check for style errors.
-Please use these tools to check changes before submitting PRs.
-Both can be run with setup.py as shown below.
+This project uses `black` to check for style errors.
+Please use this to check changes before submitting PRs.

-    $ python setup.py pyflakes
-    $ python setup.py pycodestyle
+    $ black ./

 ## Python Versions

-Python 2.7.4+ and Python 3.5.0+ are supported.
+Python 3.10.0+ is supported.
 As much Python version compatibility as possible will be maintained.

 ## Testing